alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.footer: Photo by rawpixel on Unsplash] [.footer-style: alignment(right)]

+^
+For over a year now and still working on it
+Today I'm here to tell you what I painfully learned (therapist and their pesky questions!)

 ---
 [.header: line-height(0.7), text-scale(1.2), IBM 3270 Narrow]
 [.header-emphasis: #2C3850, line-height(0.7), text-scale(1.2), Trim Poster]